Nihilnia/TodoList/README.md

 ## Getting Started

-To use my Password Generator, simply download or clone the repository and open the `index.html` file in your browser.<br/>
+To use my Todo List, simply download or clone the repository and open the `index.html` file in your browser.<br/>
 Alternatively, you can [view the live demo](https://nihilnia.github.io/TodoList) hosted on GitHub Pages.

 ## Usage